NilsRethmeier/Webmarks/README.md

 #### Medium Term (~6 months)

  - Providing more ways of retreiving meta information like Altmetric data, author information, citations etc. etc.
- - Customise the choice of sources to get relevant content and to search from.
+ - Customise the choice of sources to get relevant content from and to search through.

 #### Long Term (~1 year)